alexelash/personal-website/_pages/about.md

     body: "Always happy to speak with new folks, drop me a line!"
     button-text: "Email me"
 body: |
-   I've worked somewhere at the intersection of design and technology for over a decade.
-During that time, I have had the opportunity to work across a variety of business sectors.
-Guiding and mentoring members of my team, both formally and informally, has been one of the most fulfilling aspects of my career.
+   My creative home is the sweet spot where design meets logistics.
+I'm the kind of designer who color-codes project timelines and gets a rush from a perfectly executed launch.
+Detail-obsessed and passionate about creating work that _does_ good as much as it _looks_ good.

-   Staying connected to my local community is important to me.
-Over the years, I've taught affordable tech classes, fostered cats, and supported non-profit organizations with volunteer work.
+   Now a Creative Director at a tech company, I have over a decade of experience working at the intersection of design and technology across diverse business sectors.
+Mentoring teammates (formally and informally) has been one of the most fulfilling aspects of my career, but community work keeps me grounded.
+Over the years I've used my free time to teach affordable coding and design classes, foster cats, and support local nonprofits with volunteer work.

 ---